Buy candy you don’t like.

 When the excitement over the candy has waned (and before you start digging into them), toss them out or take them to a shelter.7

 Focus on fun, not food.

 “Make dressing up in costumes a big deal,” suggests Kimberly, “and get in on the action, too.
 Dress up with your kids.”
 Carve pumpkins, and enjoy the exercise of trick or treating around the neighborhood.
 (Do make sure you’ve also eaten a healthy snack or dinner before walking out the front door.)

 And sure, nibble on a treat or two while out enjoying the evening, as long as you know you can stop after one or two.
-"And always remember that it’s one night a year," says Kimberly.
-"Enjoy the evening, but don’t drag out the candy eating till Thanksgiving.
+“And always remember that it’s one night a year,” says Kimberly.
+“Enjoy the evening, but don’t drag out the candy eating till Christmas.
 Tell yourself, ‘I’ve splurged a little tonight.
-I’m back to healthy eating tomorrow.’"
-What a gift for your waistline and overall health!
+I’m back to healthy eating tomorrow.'”
+What a gift for your waistline and overall health!8

 Plan party fun on the front lawn.

 “Get the kids (and grownups) up and moving with party activities,” advises Pritikin Fitness Director Scott Danberg, MS. Set up a costume/dance contest.
 Before the sun sets, enjoy a pumpkin hunt (hide miniature pumpkins throughout the yard), pinning a heart on a scarecrow, or musical chairs (instead of chairs, use big pumpkins).

 The rest of the year, continue to think outside the candy aisle for treats that are sweet and nutritious.
 Make fruit fun.
 How about a Fruit Parfait?
 In a pretty parfait glass, simply layer your child’s favorite fruit with fat-free or low-fat vanilla yogurt.
 Then top with a strawberry.10